instadeepai/jumanji/docs/environments/jobshop.md

 ## Observation
 The **observation** seen by the agent is a `NamedTuple` containing the following:
-- `operations_machine_ids`: for each job, it specifies the machine each op must be processed on.
+- `ops_machine_ids`: for each job, it specifies the machine each op must be processed on.
     Note that a -1 corresponds to padded ops since not all jobs have the same number of ops.
     Has shape `(num_jobs, max_num_ops)`
-- `operations_durations`: for each job, it specifies the processing time of each operation.
+- `ops_durations`: for each job, it specifies the processing time of each operation.
     Note that a -1 corresponds to padded ops since not all jobs have the same number of ops.
     Has shape `(num_jobs, max_num_ops)`
-- `operations_mask`: for each job, indicates which operations remain to be scheduled.
+- `ops_mask`: for each job, indicates which operations remain to be scheduled.
 False if the op has been scheduled or if the op was added for padding, True otherwise.
 The first True in each row (i.e. each job) identifies the next operation for that job.
     Has shape `(num_jobs, max_num_ops)`